-This brief tutorial explains how to reset Root user password in CentOS 8 and RHEL 8 server editions.
-This quick tip will be helpful when you lost the root user's password and want to recover it without any additional recovery tools.
+This brief tutorial explains how to reset root password in CentOS 8 and RHEL 8 server editions.
+This quick tip will be helpful when you lost the root user's password and want to recover root password without any additional recovery tools.
 Since you must log in to single user mode to recover the password, you should have physical access to the system.
 If the server is hosted somewhere else, you might need your hosting provider's help.

-I tested this guide on CentOS 8 server, however it should also work in RHEL 8 server as well.
+I tested this guide on a CentOS 8 server, however it should also work in RHEL 8 an its clones like AlmaLinux 8 and Rocky Linux 8 as well.

-In the next screen, you will see the Kernel boot parameters.
-Find the kernel parameter ro:
+Step 2: In the next screen, you will see the Kernel boot parameters.
+Find the kernel parameter ro

 chroot /sysroot/